Moguri/BlenderPanda/docs/getting_started.rst

 Installing the Addon
 ^^^^^^^^^^^^^^^^^^^^
 After dependencies are downloaded and setup, it is time to install the addon itself.
+There are two ways to get the addon:

+* Grab the latest version with Git
+* Download a release build

+Using Git is recommended to quickly get new updates, but using a release build can be easier to install (especially for those not familiar with Git).

+Using Git
+"""""""""
 GitHub's Download ZIP option does not support git submodules, which are used by BlenderPanda to bring in the `BlenderRealtimeEngineAddon <https://github.com/Kupoman/BlenderRealtimeEngineAddon>`_.
-This makes `git <https://git-scm.com/>`_ the recommended way to grab the addon.
+Therefore `git <https://git-scm.com/>`_ the recommended way to grab the latest version of the addon.
-In the future, packaged releases will be made that will not require git.
 From the user addons directory (e.g., ~/.config/blender/2.xx/scripts/addons on Linux) use the following git command::

     git clone --recursive https://github.com/Moguri/BlenderPanda.git